It has been hard to ignore the overflow of grief, insults, insensitivities, demands and counter demands during the last months.

 - If you do NOT want to pay with sex, you are dead.
 Many men and women have said.

-- If you pay with sex, you may inadvertently have declared a commitment with said man in which you are required to remain loyal for life.
+- You pay with sex, you may inadvertently have declared a commitment with said man.
+In which case, you are required to remain loyal for life.
 Same men and women say.